denbuzze/denbuzze.github.com/_posts/2010-04-25-loading-everything-at-once-javascript-html-css.markdown

 Basically a Sakai3 page process looks like this:

-1. Load a sakai3 page with all it’s resources (HTML / CSS / JavaScript / Images)
+1. Load a Sakai3 page with all it's resources (HTML / CSS / JavaScript / Images)
 2. When this page is loaded, load all the widgets you embedded on that page.

 The Sakai3 widget process goes a bit deeper:

-1. For each widget type, send one GET request to it’s path. (e.g. devwidgets/twitter.3.json)
+1. For each widget type, send one GET request to it's path. (e.g. devwidgets/twitter.3.json)
 2. Run over all the properties in that file and divide it into 3 sections: HTML / CSS and JavaScript.
 3. Save those 3 sections in separate objects / arrays in the JavaScript memory.
 4. Remove the original &lt;link&gt; and &lt;script&gt; tags from the widget HTML.